- Listen to an Original Song from our Upcoming Tour of The Tempest

 Tag Archives: Philippa Kelly

-Philippa Kelly, resident dramaturg for Cal Shakes and production dramaturg for The Tempest, shares her thoughts on the current production, and invites your questions.
+Philippa Kelly, resident dramaturg for Cal Shakes and production dramaturg for Hamlet, shares her thoughts on the current production, and invites your questions.
 Hamlet runs September 19–October 14, 2012.
 “What a piece of work is a man!
 How noble in reason, how infinite … Continue reading